RELATES TO: KRS 216B.010, 216B.090, 216B.990

 (a) To be approved, a proposal shall be consistent with the State Health Plan established in 900 KAR 5:020.

-(b) In determining whether an application is consistent with the State Health Plan, the cabinet shall apply the latest criteria, inventories, and need analysis figures maintained by the cabinet and the version of the State Health Plan in effect at the time of the public notice.
+(b) In determining whether an application is consistent with the State Health Plan, the cabinet, in making a final decision on an application, shall apply the latest criteria, inventories, and need analysis figures maintained by the cabinet and the version of the State Health Plan in effect at the time of the public notice of the application.

 1. The termination or voluntary closure of the former healthcare service or facility:

 a.
 Was not the result of an order or directive by the cabinet, governmental agency, judicial body, or other regulatory authority;